-” Breaking Bad ” reigns as the Guinness Records most watched television series of all time.
+Breaking Bad ” reigns as the Guinness Records most watched television series of all time.
 Its actors have won awards galore and the series has a cult following even after its dramatic final episode.
 A spin off series ” Better Get Saul ” has already been created and follows the vagaries of Saul, an ethically conflicted lawyer, who gets paid to keep guilty out of jail and lives off the change jingling in criminal pockets.

-Reality and fiction overlap to the point I sometimes have difficulty telling them apart.
+> Reality and fiction, for me, overlap to the point that I,sometimes,have difficulty telling them apart.